anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 (DTLS) {{RFC9147}} to implement the BRSKI functions defined by {{RFC8995}}.

 In this document, cBRSKI is extended such that a cBRSKI Pledge can connect to a Registrar via a constrained Join Proxy.
-In particular, this solution is intended to support 6LoWPAN mesh networks as described in {{RFC4944}}.
+In particular, this solution is intended to support IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) {{RFC4944}} mesh networks.
-6TiSCH networks are not in scope since these use CoJP {{RFC9031}} mechanism already.
+6TiSCH networks are not in scope of this document since these use the CoJP {{RFC9031}} proxy mechanism.

 The Join Proxy as specified in this document is one of the Join Proxy options referred to in {{Section 2.5.2 of RFC8995}} as future work.